-Attorney-General Legislation Amendment Bill 2025 (Serial 19)
+7. Attorney-General Legislation Amendment Bill 2025 (Serial 19)

 Long title: A Bill for an Act to amend legislation administered by the Attorney-

 General

-Notice given by: Ms Boothby Date introduced: 19 March 2025
+Notice given by: Ms Boothby

+Date introduced: 19 March 2025

-Status: Referred to the Legislative Scrutiny Committee for report by
+Status: Report from the Legislative Scrutiny Committee tabled on

-30 April 2025.
+13 May 2025.

 Spoken: Ms Boothby

-Local Government Legislation Amendment Bill 2025 (Serial 20)
+8. Local Government Legislation Amendment Bill 2025 (Serial 20)

 Long title: A Bill for an Act to amend the Local Government Act 2019 and the

-Local Government (General) Regulations 2021
+- Local Government (General) Regulations 2021

-Notice given by: Mr Edgington Date introduced: 19 March 2025
+Notice given by: Mr Edgington

+Date introduced: 19 March 2025

-Status: Referred to the Legislative Scrutiny Committee for report by
+Status: Report from the Legislative Scrutiny Committee tabled on

-30 April 2025.
+13 May 2025.

 Spoken: Mr Edgington

-Domestic and Family Violence and Victims Legislation Amendment Bill 2025 (Serial 22)
+9. Domestic and Family Violence and Victims Legislation Amendment Bill 2025 (Serial 22)

+(/
-Long title: A Bill for an Act to amend the Domestic and Family Violence Act

-2007, the Domestic and Family Violence Regulations 2008, the Victims of Crime Assistance Act 2006, the Victims of Crime Rights and Services Act 2006 and the Victims of Crime Rights and Services
+Long title: A Bill for an Act to amend the Domestic and Family Violence Act 2007, the Domestic and Family Violence Regulations 2008, the Victims of Crime Assistance Act 2006 , the Victims of Crime Rights and Services Act 2006 and the Victims of Crime Rights and Services Regulations 2010

-Regulations 2010

-Notice given by: Ms Boothby Date: 26 March 2025
+Notice given by: Ms Boothby

+Date: 26 March 2025

-Status: Referred to the Legislative Scrutiny Committee for report by 7 May
+Status: Report from the Legislative Scrutiny Committee tabled on 13 May 2025.

 Spoken: Ms Boothby

-Northern Territory Aboriginal Sacred Sites Legislation Amendment Bill 2025 (Serial 23)
+10. Northern Territory Aboriginal Sacred Sites Legislation Amendment Bill 2025 (Serial 23)

-Long title: A Bill for an Act to amend the Northern Territory Aboriginal Sacred

-Sites Act 1989 and the Northern Territory Aboriginal Sacred Sites
+Long title: A Bill for an Act to amend the Northern Territory Aboriginal Sacred Sites Act 1989 and the Northern Territory Aboriginal Sacred Sites Regulations 2004 Notice given by: Date: Mr Burgoyne 26 March 2025 Status: Report from the Legislative Scrutiny Committee tabled on 13 May 2025.

-Regulations 2004

-Notice given by: Mr Burgoyne Date: 26 March 2025

-Status: Referred to the Legislative Scrutiny Committee for report by 7 May

 Spoken: Mr Burgoyne